 Getting to Melbourne by ferry

 Melbourne and Victoria are easily accessible by ferry from Tasmania.
-Just four kilometres from the city centre at Port Melbourne, Melbourne's Station Pier is the permanent home to the Spirit of Tasmania I and II car and passenger ferry.
-Both day and overnight crossings are available most days of the year between Melbourne and Devonport (Tasmania).
+Since October 2022, Geelong has become the new permanent home to the Spirit of Tasmania I and II car and passenger ferry, replacing Port Melbourne.

-(From spring 2022, Spirit of Tasmania ferries are set to move port operations, departing instead from Corio Quay, North Geelong.)
+You can also reach Spirit of Tasmania Quay by taxi.
 For further information, scheduling, fares and bookings, visit spiritoftasmania.com.au.

 Melbourne ferries

-Popular stops include South Wharf, Southgate, Federation Wharf and ANZ Wharf.
+Popular stops include South Wharf, Southgate and Federation Wharf.
 Special services run for major events such as AFL matches at the MCG, the Australian Open Tennis, concerts and the Spring Racing Carnival.
-Hens night and party charters also available.
+Hens nights and party charters are also available.

 Sorrento to Queenscliff

 Take the spectacular 40-minute trip across Port Phillip Bay on the Queenscliff Sorrento Ferry Service.
 Travel between the Bellarine and Mornington Peninsulas and watch for dolphins and whales.
+The redeveloped Queenscliff Ferry Terminal is a stylish launch pad or arrival destination for your ferry trip.
 Board as a passenger or bring your car.
 Visit the Searoad Ferries website for details on route times and pricing.

 Docklands to Portarlington and Geelong

-Take a ferry from Docklands to Portarlington on the Bellarine Peninsula, or Geelong.
+Board a ferry from Docklands to Portarlington on the Bellarine Peninsula, or Geelong.
 The 80-minute Portarlington cruise on Port Phillip Ferries will whisk you from the centre of Melbourne to a land of wine, cider, mussels and fresh produce.
-Find out more about timetables for the twice-daily crossing and travel, dining and tour packages for the Bellarine Peninsula at portphillipferries.com.au.
-The trip between Geelong and Docklands takes 90 minutes each way.
+Find out more about timetables for the twice-daily crossing and travel, dining and tour packages for the Bellarine Peninsula at portphillipferries.com.au website.
+The trip between Geelong and Docklands takes 70 minutes (direct).